tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 Working with Tom was the first substantial bit of pair-coding that I have done and I think we worked very well over the 2 days complimenting each other's strengths and weaknesses and built on each other's ideas.

+#### CHALLENGES
+* Finding a solution to passing a state from page to page without using useParams.
+* Developing a visually pleasing collage with interchangable image sizes.

+#### WINS
+* Getting to grips with React.
+* Having the opportunity to explore various APIs.
+* Working well in a pair.

 ## FUTURE IMPROVEMENTS
 As this project is more focused on design, it would be great to implement more finess to the site.
 For example to add animation on the hover effect of the meme cards or when you randomise the memes they shrink into nothing and grow back as new memes.